tealdeer-rs/tealdeer/README.md

 - `underline`
 - `bold`

-The currently supported colours are:
+The currently supported colors are:

 - `Black`
 - `Red`